Installation consisting of two writing stations, oversized poster bed (10' × 9' × 12'), and 15 unique pillows with love note pockets.

 A high-definition video of waves crashing on a beach was projected on an 8' by 8' rear-projection screen.
 As a participant entered the chamber, the video and associated sound slowed.
 The audio tone of the sea became lower and rumbling, and the wave crests crumbled slower.
 This rate of slowing was a function of the primary viewer's distance from the screen.
 When the viewer was within 4' of the screen, the speed of play was so slow the video effectively felt stopped.
 The audio at that rate was a chest vibrating low rumble.
 As the viewer exited the piece, the waves accellerated again until the viewer's presence exerted no influence on the space, which was the standard full speed rate of play.

-Facade was a realtime avatar for Jake Fennell.
-The Jake hands over control of his representation to the viewer while they have a conversation.
-The viewing participant controls the mouth, eyes, and eyebrows of Jake's face by turning the knobs and toggling the switches on the control unit.
+Facade was a realtime avatar for the artist.
+Fennell hands over control of his representation to the viewer while they have a conversation.
+The viewing participant controls the mouth, eyes, and eyebrows of Fennell's face by turning the knobs and toggling the switches on the control unit.